 Before sharing files and printer between Windows and Ubuntu, you must configure the IP address and permission on Windows and Ubuntu.

 Ubuntu Network Configuration

 Let’s configure Ubuntu IP address and hostname to connect and reachable through Windows 10.

 1. Login to your Ubuntu system.
 On the desktop click the Gear button to open System Settings.

 2. On the System Settings page select Network under Hardware.

-Note: To assign IP address manually, click Options on network page to open Editing Wired connection window.
+Note: To assign an IP address manually, click Options on network page to open Editing Wired connection window.
 Now select IPv4 Settings tab and select Manual under Method then click Add button then type the IP address, Netmask and Gateway and click Save to apply the changes.

-3. Close the pages and run the Terminal to check the IP configuration and host name.
+3. Close the pages and run the Terminal to check the IP configuration and hostname.
 On the Terminal type “hostname” to display system name and type “ifconfig” to display network configuration.

 Everything is good.
 Now try to configure Windows 10 network.

 Windows 10 Network Configuration